-A vital element of modern healthcare delivery, we shine a light on the role of HealthTech in providing products and services to help people live better lives
+A vital element of modern healthcare delivery, we talk to the Association of British HealthTech Industries about providing products and services to help people live better lives.

 Every single person, at some point in their lives, will encounter a HealthTech product.
 The spectrum is vast – ranging from something as simple as a wound dressing, to highly advanced robot-assisted surgery.
 HealthTech is crucial in the treatment of a number of chronic and life-threatening conditions including cardiovascular disease, cancer, and diabetes, not to mention its critical role in diagnostics services to enable early detection.